Enlarger: Principles of operation

 The lens is set to its working aperture.
 Enlarging lenses have an optimum range of apertures which yield a sharp image from corner to corner, which is 3 f/ stops smaller than the maximum aperture of the lens.
 For an enlarging lens with a maximum aperture of f/2.8, the optimal aperture would be f/8.
 The lens is normally set to this aperture and any color filtration dialed in, if making a color print or one on variable-contrast black-and-white paper.

 A series of test strips, and/or a stepped series of exposures made on the one sheet of paper, are undertaken to determine ideal exposure, and then contrast or colour filtration.
 Alternatively a custom incident light meter (densitometer or 'colour-' or 'darkroom analyser') may be used in setting exposure once the degree of enlargement has been decided, and in colour printing may also be used to establish a base neutral filtration from the negative rebate.

 A black and white photographic print in a tray while being processed after exposure to light under a photographic enlarger.
-Typically three trays are used containing either developer, stop bath, or fixer, in that order.
-The print must then be rinsed in water to remove the fixer.
+Typically three trays are used containing developer, stop bath and fixer, in that order.
+The print must then be washed in water to remove the fixer.

 The enlarger's lamp or shutter mechanism is controlled either by an electronic timer, or by the operator – who marks time with a clock, metronome or simply by counting seconds – shuttering or turning off the lamp when the exposure is complete.
 The exposed paper can be processed immediately or placed in a light-tight container for later processing.

 Digitally controlled commercial enlargers typically adjust exposure in steps known as printer points; twelve printer points makes a factor of two change in exposure.